 Healthy Rainbow Snacks for toddlers and preschoolers

 Ok so not all of our recipes will be healthy but this one for a Rainbow Vegetable Snack from Kids Activities Blog is and it tastes delicious.
-I’m planning to make these as individual little cups for my daughters rainbow party this week.

 So pizza isn’t always healthy but this Rainbow Fruit Pizza from Sugar Spice and Family Life is and doesn’t it look great!